Albanese may return to campaign trail, Minns heads to bellweather

 Thursday’s planned appearance of the Labor leader suggests the opposition is hopeful it can still sway voters away from sticking with the Nationals’ Nichole Overall.

-It’s a sitting week in Canberra, raising the prospect Mr Minns’ trip will include another foray by Anthony Albanese into his home state’s election.
+It’s a sitting week in Canberra, raising the prospect Mr Minns’ trip will include another foray by Prime Minister Anthony Albanese into his home state’s election.

 The Liberals too pulled out a prime ministerial figure as they try to hold former heartland Willoughby in northern Sydney.

-“If anyone knows the importance of strong economic management and a long-term plan, it’s former prime minister John Howard,” local MP Tim James said of his company through Northbridge Plaza on Wednesday.
+“If anyone knows the importance of strong economic management and a long-term plan, it’s former prime minister John Howard,” local MP Tim James said of the Liberal luminary’s company has he walked through Northbridge Plaza on Wednesday.

 “It’s great to have his support for our community-led, positive vision for Willoughby.”